mouradbbr/katatennis/README.md

 # kata Tennis
-This short and simple Kata should be performed using Test Driven Development (TDD).
 It is about implementing a simple tennis game.
 The scoring system is rather simple:
   1) Each player can have either of these points in one game 0 15 30 40
   2) If you have 40 and you win the ball you win the game, however there are special rules.